 JOHN C. WARNER was elected a director of the Company in April 2003.
-Mr. Warner is chief executive officer of O'Neill Clothing, a manufacturer and marketer of apparel and accessories.
+Mr. Warner is president and chief executive officer of O'Neill Clothing, a manufacturer and marketer of apparel and accessories.
 He has held those positions since 1996.
+Mr. Warner does not currently serve on the board of directors of any other publicly-traded companies.

 DANIEL S. WOOD has been a director of the Company since July 2001.
 Mr. Wood is president and chief executive officer of CTP Carrera, a manufacturer of custom injection moldings.
 Previously, from 1988 to September 2000, he was the chief operating officer and co-owner of CTP Carrera Corporation.
+Mr. Wood does not currently serve on the board of directors of any other publicly-traded companies.